Elizdam/LITA-CAPSTONE-PROJECT/README.md

 - MicrosoftExcel [Download Here](https://microsoft.com)

   1.For Data Cleaning
   .Removal of duplicates in the data
-  .Formatting of Data by making sure the dates amountand customers ID are consistently formatted.
+  .Formatting of Data by making sure the dates amount and customers ID are consistently formatted.
+  .Well esribed statistics and Aggregation
+  2.Usug Excel
+  .Calculating the sales column (Quantity*Unit Price)

 - ]